Conditional logistic regression

-Conditional logistic regression is an extension of logistic regression that allows one to take into account stratification and matching.
+Conditional logistic regression is an extension of logistic regression that allows one to account for stratification and matching.
 Its main field of application is observational studies and in particular epidemiology.
 It was devised in 1978 by Norman Breslow, Nicholas Day, Katherine Halvorsen, Ross L. Prentice and C. Sabai.
 It is the most flexible and general procedure for matched data.

+Background

+Observational studies use stratification or matching as a way to control for confounding.